 "Courage to Push Forward Through Uncertainty”

-A very warm welcome to my page, my name is Anita and I am originally from Co Limerick, however, Co Westmeath, became my home some 12 years ago.
-I recently returned home with my Daughters, after living and studying in Sunny Perth, in Western Australia.
+A very warm welcome to my website.
+My name is Anita and I am originally from Co Limerick, however, Co Westmeath, became my home some 14 years ago.
+I returned home with my Daughters, after living and studying in Sunny Perth, in Western Australia in 2017.

 Whilst, working in two community organisations, I dreamt of opening my own private practice.
 Being away from home, with the pull of connection to land and our rich culture, I wanted the name of my practice to reflect my origins.
 During this time of research, a member of my family came across the Gaelic word “Misneach”, meaning Courage, using the Ogham alphabet.